Understanding User Prototypes

 Data bias: AI inherits imperfections from its training data.
 Unchecked, this can perpetuate poor UX decisions.

-Hallucinations: models occasionally invent details that aren’t feasible or desirable.
+Hallucinations: Models occasionally invent details that aren’t feasible or desirable.

 Conclusion: The Product Manager as Conductor

 AI isn’t here to replace product managers—it’s here to elevate them.
 Think of your product process as an orchestra.
-You, the product manager, are the conductor: setting tempo, guiding emotion, ensuring harmony between design, engineering, and user needs.
+You, the product manager, are the conductor: setting the tempo, guiding emotion, and ensuring harmony between design, engineering, and user needs.
 AI is the orchestra itself—a collection of powerful instruments that can play faster, louder, and with astonishing precision.

 What’s Next in This Series

-Automating user flows with ChatGPT + Mermaid (happy-paths, edge cases, instrumentation).
+Automating user flows with ChatGPT + Mermaid (happy paths, edge cases, instrumentation).

-Wireframing with AI assistance using tools such as Google’s Stitch
+Wireframing with AI assistance using tools such as Google’s Stitch.

-End-to-end prototypes with LLMs (e.g. Claude)
+End-to-end prototypes with LLMs (e.g., Claude).

 Comments